Unidata/awips2/docs/appendix/common-problems.md

 ---

+## Disappearing Configurations

+If you ever notice some of the following settings you've configured/saved disappear from CAVE:

+- Saved Displays or Procedures
+- NSHARP settings (line thickness, etc)
+- Colormap settings
+- StyleRule settings

+!!! note "This is not a fully exhaustive list, so if something else has dissappeared it might be the same underlying issue still."

+Then it is likely we have recently changed our production EDEX server.
+There is a good chance we can recover your settings.
+To do so, please send a short email to [support-awips@unidata.ucar.edu](mailto:support-awips@unidata.ucar.edu) with the topic "Missing Configurations", and include the username(s) of the computer(s) you use to run CAVE.

+---

 ## Monterey CAVE Warning

 If you are running MacOS Monterey, you may see the following message when starting CAVE: